dwarftee/beans-crypt/README.md

-a basic encryption in rust that changes all words to the word bean
+a basic encryption that changes all words to the word bean